peter-rich/CPE_360/README.md

 ----
 Notes
 ----
 For the students that attend this class, Prof. Hang Liu also keeps a private repository that includes the complete implementations for each of the problems in this repository.
-Please contact him if you need access.
+Please contact him for access.

 ----
 Contacts
 ----
-If you have any question, please feel free to contact: Hang Liu (asher.hangliu@gmail.com)
+If you have any question, please feel free to contact: Hang Liu (asher.hangliu@gmail.com).